Software Engineering: A Modern Approach

 1.2.5 Maintenance and Evolution

 Software systems, like traditional engineering systems, require maintenance.
-In this book, we categorize the types of maintenance that can be performed in software into the following categories: corrective, preventive, adaptive, refactoring, and evolutionary.
+In this book, we categorize the types of maintenance that can be performed on software into the following categories: corrective, preventive, adaptive, refactoring, and evolutionary.

-Real World: An example of preventive maintenance were the actions taken by many organizations before the turn of the millennium, from 1999 to 2000.
-At this time, a significant number of applications used two digits to represent the year in date values, i.e., dates were in the DD-MM-YY format.
+Real World: An example of preventive maintenance was the actions taken by many organizations before the turn of the millennium, from 1999 to 2000.
+At that time, a significant number of applications used two digits to represent the year in date values, i.e., dates were in the DD-MM-YY format.
 This led to concerns that date operations in 2000 and beyond could produce incorrect results.
 For instance, the calculation 00 - 99 might return an unexpected result.
-To prevent this, organizations created special task groups to convert all date variables and expressions in their systems to the DD-MM-YYYY format, an action that was therefore an example of preventive maintenance.
+To prevent this, organizations created special task groups to convert all date variables and expressions in their systems to the DD-MM-YYYY format, which was therefore an example of preventive maintenance.

 Adaptive maintenance aims to adjust a system in response to changes in its environment, including technological changes, new legislative rules, integration requirements with other systems, or customization demands from new customers.
 Examples include:

-Finally, evolutionary maintenance is performed to add new features to a system or to significantly improve existing ones.
-Its purpose is to preserve the system’s value to the customers.
-For instance, many banking systems developed in the 70s and 80s have been continually updated and improved, ensuring their ongoing relevance and value.
+Evolutionary maintenance is performed to add new features to a system or to significantly enhance existing ones.
+Its purpose is to preserve the system’s value for customers.
+For instance, many banking systems developed in the 1970s and 1980s have been continually updated and improved, ensuring their ongoing relevance and value.

-Legacy Systems are older systems built on outdated languages, operating systems, and databases.
+Legacy systems are older systems built using outdated languages, operating systems, and databases.
 Despite being obsolete in technological terms, most legacy systems remain vital due to the critical operations they perform.

 In-Depth: Some alternative classifications for software maintenance can be found in the literature.
-One proposed by Lientz & Swanson in 1978 (link), organizes maintenance activities into four categories: corrective, perfective (adding new functionalities), adaptive (changes in the software’s operational environment), and preventive (changes aimed at enhancing maintainability).
+One, proposed by Lientz & Swanson in 1978 (link), organizes maintenance activities into four categories: corrective (fixing bugs), perfective (adding new functionalities), adaptive (changes in the software’s operational environment), and preventive (changes aimed at enhancing maintainability).

 1.2.6 Configuration Management

-Version control systems, such as Git, are an integral part of modern software development.
-These systems store all versions of a software project, whether it’s source code, documentation, manuals, web pages, or reports.
-If a change introduces a critical bug, these systems facilitate the restoration of a specific previous version.
+Version control systems, such as Git, are an integral part of contemporary software development.
+These systems store all versions of a software project, including source code, documentation, manuals, web pages, and reports.
+Thus, they enable the restoration of a specific previous version if a change introduces a bug.

 1.2.7 Project Management

-Project management plays a relevant role in software development.
+Project management plays a major role in software development.
 It involves activities ranging from negotiating contracts with customers, human resource management (hiring, training, and setting promotion policies and remuneration values), to risk management, monitoring competition, finance, and marketing.
-In this context, stakeholders is a term that refers to all parts with a vested interest in the project.
-This includes individuals or organizations that affect or are affected by the project, such as developers, project managers, contracted companies, supply vendors, and in some cases, government entities.
+In this context, stakeholders is a term that refers to all parties with a vested interest in the project.
+This includes individuals or organizations that affect or are affected by the project, such as developers, project managers, contracted companies, suppliers, and in some cases, government entities.

-Brooks’ Law, stated by Frederick Brooks, is a well-known adage in the area of software project management:
+Brooks’ Law, formulated by Frederick Brooks, is a well-known adage in software project management:

 Adding manpower to a late software project makes it later.

-The rationale is that new developers need time to understand the codebase, architecture, and design before becoming productive.
-Moreover, larger teams need more communication and coordination to facilitate decision-making.
-For instance, a team with three developers (d1, d2, d3) would have three communication channels (d1-d2, d1-d3, and d2-d3).
-If the team expands to four members, the channels double to six.
-With ten developers, the communication channels increase to 45.
-For this reason, software is typically developed in small teams of at most a dozen engineers.
+The rationale is that new developers need time to understand the codebase, architecture, and design before becoming effective.
+Moreover, larger teams require more communication and coordination to facilitate decision-making.
+For instance, a team with three developers (d1, d2, d3) has three communication channels (d1-d2, d1-d3, and d2-d3).
+If the team expands to four members, the number of channels doubles to six.
+With ten developers, the number of communication channels increases to 45.
+For this reason, software is typically developed in small teams of no more than a dozen engineers.

 In-Depth: Brooks’ Law is derived from a classic software project management book, The Mythical Man-Month.
 Its first edition was published in 1975 (link), with Brooks documenting the lessons learned from his time as an IBM project manager.
 The 20th-anniversary edition includes a new chapter featuring the article No Silver Bullet—Essence and Accidents of Software Engineering, originally published in 1987.
-In 1999, Frederick Brooks received the Turing Award, the highest honor in Computer Science, akin to a Nobel Prize.
+In 1999, Frederick Brooks received the Turing Award, the highest honor in computer science, which is equivalent to a Nobel Prize.

 1.2.8 Process

-A software process defines the sequence of activities and events necessary to build and deliver software.
-Indeed, software construction can be compared to the construction of buildings, which need to follow a particular sequence of activities: foundation, masonry, roofing, plumbing installations, electrical installations, painting, among others.
+A software process defines the sequence of activities and events required to build and deliver software.
+Indeed, software development can be compared to the construction of buildings, which need to follow a particular sequence of activities: foundation, masonry, roofing, plumbing installations, electrical installations, and painting, among others.

 There are two main types of processes that can be used in the construction of software:

-Originating in the 70s as software engineering began to gain recognition, Waterfall processes were the first to be proposed.
-Taking inspiration from traditional engineering processes, they are centered on sequential activities, similar to the order of activities in the building construction analogy we mentioned before.
-The usage of Waterfall was very common until the 1990s, largely due to a standardization issued by the US Department of Defense in 1985.
-Around this period, all software contracted by the Department of Defense had to be implemented using Waterfall.
+Originating in the 1970s as software engineering began to gain recognition, Waterfall processes were the first to be proposed.
+Taking inspiration from traditional engineering processes, they are centered on sequential activities, similar to the order of activities in the building construction analogy mentioned earlier.
+The use of Waterfall was prevalent until the 1990s, largely due to a standardization issued by the US Department of Defense in 1985.
+During this period, all software contracted by the Department of Defense had to be implemented using Waterfall.

-Also known as a plan-driven process, Waterfall proposes a construction sequence where each stage flows sequentially like a waterfall.
+Also known as a plan-driven process, Waterfall proposes a construction sequence where each stage flows sequentially, like a waterfall.
 As illustrated in the next figure, these stages are requirement specification, analysis, design, implementation, and testing.
-Then, the system is released for production.
+After these stages, the system is released for production.

-To address these challenges, a group of 17 software engineers proposed an alternative approach, called Agile, at a meeting in Utah, United States, in February 2001.
+To address these challenges, a group of 17 software engineers devised an alternative approach, called Agile, at a meeting in Utah, United States, in February 2001.
 They also published a manifesto detailing the new approach, which they called the Agile Manifesto (link).
-Contrary to the Waterfall approach, Agile recommends building a software incrementally and iteratively with validation by users at every iteration.
+Contrary to the Waterfall approach, Agile recommends building software incrementally and iteratively, with validation by users at every iteration.

 1.2.9 Models

-Software models provide a higher-level representation of a system than its source code, enabling developers to analyze a system’s properties and characteristics without deep-diving into the source code details.
-These models can be created before the code, when they are used to support Forward Engineering, or they can be created for understanding an existing code base, in which case they aid in Reverse Engineering.
+Software models provide a higher-level representation of a system than its source code, enabling developers to analyze a system’s properties and characteristics without immersing themselves in the details of the source code.
+These models can be created before the code, supporting Forward Engineering, or they can be created for understanding an existing code base, facilitating Reverse Engineering.

 Typically, software models use graphical notations—for instance, UML (Unified Modeling Language), a notation featuring several diagrams to model structural and behavioral properties of a software project.
-The next figure shows a UML diagram—called a Class Diagram—for the example of code used in Section 1.2.2.
+The figure below shows a UML diagram—called a class diagram—for the example of code used in Section 1.2.2.
 In this diagram, the rectangular boxes represent classes, including their attributes and methods.
 Arrows denote relationships between classes.
-There are also editors for creating UML diagrams, which can be used, for example, in forward engineering scenarios.
+There are editors for creating UML diagrams, which can be used, for example, in forward engineering scenarios.

 1.2.10 Quality

-External quality refers to factors that can be assessed without delving into the source code.
+External quality refers to factors that can be evaluated without examining the source code.
 Thus, they can be evaluated by end-users who are not necessarily experts in software engineering.
 Some examples of external quality factors (or attributes) are:

-• Robustness: Can the software continue to function appropriately during exceptional circumstances, such as communication or disk failures?
-A robust software should not crash due to such events, instead, it should alert users about the abnormal operation.
+Robustness: Can the software continue to function appropriately during exceptional circumstances, such as communication or disk failures?
+A robust software system should not crash due to such events; instead, it should alert users about the abnormal operation.

-• Ease of Use: Does the software have a user-friendly interface, clear error messages, and support multiple languages?
-Can users with disabilities, such as visual or auditory impairments use it?
+Ease of Use: Does the software have a user-friendly interface, clear error messages, and support for multiple languages?
+Can users with disabilities, such as visual or auditory impairments, use it?

 1.2.11 Professional Practice

 The opening quote of this chapter by Bjarne Stroustrup states that our civilization runs on software.
-For this reason, there are a myriad of opportunities for software professionals.
+For this reason, there are myriad of opportunities for software professionals.
 However, the prevalence of software today also implies challenges and responsibilities.
-For instance, questions and challenges surrounding the professional practice of software engineering begin to emerge when formulating curricula for undergraduate courses in this field.
-First, these courses should offer a solid foundation in fundamental aspects of Computer Science, such as algorithms and data structures.
-Then, they should cover concepts, methodologies, and techniques that are widely used by professionals.
+For instance, questions and challenges surrounding the professional practice of software engineering emerge when formulating curricula for undergraduate courses in this field.
+First, these courses should offer a solid foundation in fundamental aspects of computer science, such as algorithms and data structures.
+Additionally, they should also cover concepts, methodologies, and techniques that are widely used by professional software developers.

 Equally important is the discussion about the ethical responsibility of software engineers, especially in a society where human interactions are increasingly mediated by software and algorithms.
 Scientific societies within the field have proposed codes to guide computing professionals in ethically exercising their profession.
-For instance, the ACM’s Code of Ethics (link) and the IEEE Computer Society’s Code of Ethics (link).
-The latter puts special emphasis on the practice of software engineering, asserting that:
+For instance, the ACM’s Code of Ethics (link) and the IEEE Computer Society’s Code of Ethics (link) are examples of such guidelines.
+The latter puts special emphasis on the practice of software engineering, asserting the following:

 Software engineers shall commit themselves to making the analysis, specification, design, development, testing, and maintenance of software a beneficial and respected profession.

 Real World: Stack Overflow holds an annual survey, which in 2018 received responses from over 100,000 developers worldwide.
-A section of the survey focused on ethical considerations (link).
+One section of the survey focused on ethical considerations (link).
 One question asked if developers felt obligated to consider the ethical implications of the code they create—almost 80% responded positively.
 Another question asked who holds the responsibility for code that leads to unethical behavior, to which 57% pointed to the company’s top management and 23% pointed to the developers themselves.
-When asked if they would agree to write code with ethical issues, 58% said no, while 37% responded that it would depend on the code’s requirements.
+When asked if they would write code for purposes they considered unethical, 58% said no, while 37% responded that it would depend on the code’s requirements.

 1.2.12 Economics

 Numerous economic factors are interlaced with software development.
-For instance, software startups must select their monetization model—perhaps a subscription-based or advertising-supported model.
-Mobile app developers must decide how much to charge for their apps, a decision that requires understanding their competitors’ pricing among other variables.
-With such complex and relevant economic considerations, it’s no surprise that large software companies nowadays hire economists to evaluate these factors related to their products.
+For instance, software startups must select their revenue model—perhaps a subscription-based or advertising-supported model.
+Mobile app developers must decide how much to charge for their apps, a decision that requires understanding their competitors’ pricing, among other variables.
+With such complex and relevant economic considerations, it’s no surprise that large software companies today hire economists to evaluate these factors related to their products.

 As a practical example, economists frequently discuss the opportunity costs of a decision.
 These costs represent the missed opportunities associated with discarded solutions or choices.
-If you choose decision X over Y, the benefits of Y become your missed opportunities.
+If you choose X over Y, the benefits of Y become your missed opportunities.
 For instance, imagine your company’s main product has a list of bugs.
-Sure, fixing these bugs will satisfy customers and potentially prevent churn.
-However, this decision also has an opportunity cost.
-Instead of fixing the bugs, the company could invest in new features, which would contribute to expanding the customer base.
-Thus, deciding between bug fixes or new features ultimately becomes an economic decision.
+While fixing these bugs will satisfy customers and potentially prevent churn, this decision also has an opportunity cost.
+Instead of fixing the bugs, the company could invest in new features, which might contribute to attracting new customers.
+Thus, deciding between bug fixes and new features ultimately becomes an economic decision.

 1.3 Classification of Software Systems